 - Refrain from using a ladder for something other than its intended purpose.

 - Do not carry loads that prevent using at least one hand on the ladder.

-- Never use a ladder horizontally like a platform.
+- Never use your RV ladder horizontally like a platform.

 - Do not stand on the top step or the top cap, and do not overload your ladder.